embicoin/documents/python programming in Storj.md

 ```
 You can only use basic library, like json or urllib2, but external library [request](http://docs.python-requests.org/en/latest/) makes handling json and http easier .
 So we will use this library.
 Please [install requests library from github](http://docs.python-requests.org/en/latest/user/install/#install), or by using apt-get, pacman, etc.
-The usage of requests library can be refered in [here](http://docs.python-requests.org/en/latest/user/quickstart/).
+The usage of requests library can be referred in [here](http://docs.python-requests.org/en/latest/user/quickstart/).
 If you only check quickstart, it's sufficient for this article.

 And we will use http://node1.metadisk.org as MetaDisk server, where beta MetaDisk is running.
 When you access